How to Buy Olive Oil: 2 Steps to Find Liquid Gold

 Some will note the year olives were harvested.
 If they include the month, even better.
 You can see why I was so excited about that jackpot bottle I found the other week.

-“Best by” or “best before” dates are far more common, but much less reliable.
-Depending on the producer, that “best by” date can be two years — sometimes even longer — after the harvest date.
+“Best by” or “best before” dates are far more common, but less reliable.
+Depending on the producer, that “best by” date can be two years — or even longer — after the harvest date.
 If you only find bottles with a “best by” or “best before” date, choose one with a date as far in the future as possible.

 Bonus Tips